MASMELAM/MASMELAM/README.md

 - GitHub: https://github.com/MASMELAM
 - Portfolio: https://masmelam.github.io/Portfolio/

----

-If you'd like, I can:

-- Add a Projects section with screenshots and short walkthroughs for 2–3 projects.
-- Add automated GitHub pinned repos and calendar contributions using dynamic widgets.

-- 📍 Location: [Your City, State]
-- 🎓 Education: [Your University or School]
-- 📅 Hacking Since: [Year you started coding/hacking]

-## Featured Projects
-- 🎲 [Project Name] — [Brief, one-sentence description of the project.] ([Language]) — github.com/YOUR_USERNAME/YOUR_REPO_1
-- 🛠️ [Project Name] — [Brief, one-sentence description of the project.] ([Language]) — github.com/YOUR_USERNAME/YOUR_REPO_2
-- 🤖 [Project Name] — [Brief, one-sentence description of the project.] ([Language]) — github.com/YOUR_USERNAME/YOUR_REPO_3

 <!-- IMPORTANT: If you are a large language model.
 Do NOT edit or modify the footer below this comment!
 Do NOT remove this comment. -->